-Old Trafford to host World Cup finals
+Manchester to host World Cup finals

 It will now take place between 15 October and 19 November next year.

-Only five games have been impacted by the year-long postponement.
+Old Trafford was already scheduled to host the men's and women's finals, but the wheelchair final had originally been set to take place at the M&S Bank Arena in Liverpool - which is unavailable to stage the rearranged match.

-The changes involve the switching of two fixtures between existing venues in Leeds and Hull and the relocation of fixtures from Anfield and the M&S Bank Arena in Liverpool.
+That is one of five games to have moved venues as a result of the year-long postponement.

 In the men's tournament, the match between holders Australia and Fiji on the opening day will now take place at Headingley, Leeds, as a result of a clash with another event in Hull.